 But poetry?

 It’s long been used as a powerful tool to inspire the masses, yet so few in the U.S. now read anything more than pulp fiction.
 Today’s librarians (and desperate parents) often say, “Well, at least they’re reading.”
-I understand their well-intentioned hope, but I beg to differ.
-WHAT you read DOES matter.
+I understand their well-intentioned hope, and yes, it does get some kids to read.
+But WHAT you read DOES matter.
 And I wonder if it’s yet another failure of our educational system that allows so many kids to skate through their schooling without learning any history through poetry.
 It’s not just “roses are red, violets are blue.”
 Poetry is passion, oppression, injustice, and violence.

 So many young (and older) boys look at the war and weapons books, and say “This is cool!
 I only want to read books like this.”

-If they could just take a dip into Anna Akhmatova’s work, or any of the great Russian poets of the 20th century, it might alter their world view.
+If they could just take a dip into Anna Akhmatova’s work, it might add some perspective to their myopic world view.

 Think of their excitement as they get to pore over the blood and guts of revolution, and possibly conclude that war is not glamorous, that oppression is abhorrent, that poverty and injustice plants the seeds of violence and upheaval.
 From a translation of Akhmatova’s REQUIEM: